Kel'Thuzad Abilities and Strategy

 - Cooldown: 16 seconds

-Create a fissure anywhere on the Battleground that explodes after 1.5 seconds, dealing 360 (+2.5% per level) damage to enemy Heroes in its area.
+Create a fissure anywhere on the Battleground that explodes after 1.5 seconds, dealing 320 (+2.5% per level) damage to enemy Heroes in its area.
+If an enemy Hero is hit, set its cooldown to 1.5 seconds.

 Shadow Fissure is Kel'Thuzad's damage-oriented Heroic Ability choice.
-It is notable for having an extremely short Cooldown — 15 seconds — and global range.
+It is notable for having an extremely short Cooldown—16 seconds—and global range.
 Its 1.5 seconds impact delay and relatively small area of effect, however, make it difficult to use against targets that not under the effects of crowd control.
 This is effectively why Shadow Fissure generally comes third in the combo: casting the Ability as Heroes are being pulled by Chains of Kel'Thuzad into the Rooting effect provided by Frost Nova is generally enough to secure a hit.

 When using Shadow Fissure, one must work on developing their global awarness of the Battlefield as the Ability's global range opens up many opportunities to follow up on allied crowd control when opponents expect it the least.
 Shadow Fissure can also be used to deter players from going to certain areas; this is particularly useful when chasing Heroes in narrow paths or near their Gate to block off their path or while contesting Mercenary Camps or other Map Objectives which require channeling.
 One last and particularly devious usage of Shadow Fissure is against players using their Heathstone; by waiting towards the end of the channel, you may catch inattentive players off guard and kill them or at the very least waste their time.